egucciar/snake/README.md

 The incomplete game can be found here: https://egucciar.github.io/snake/

+## Usage

+open index.html to see application.

+to install deps and run, `npm install` and `npm run dev` for development / filewatcher mode, `npm run prod` for prod mode

 ## Tech Choices

 Limited in what tech I can use, the idea here is to use something with minimal setup